What is the difference in the percentages of Isopropyl Alcohol?

 What’s the difference between 99% and 100%?
 We get asked this question a lot.
-The difference is the 1% of moisture content and the importance of this is when it comes to formulations some require the 99% strength, and that’s when you should decide to use it over the 100%.
-It has similar features to the 100% in the fact that it does clean and disinfect, evaporating off quickly.
+The difference is just the 1% of added moisture content.
+This is of importance for specific chemical formulations which specifically require 99%.
+It is often recommended that you use 100% instead of 99% unless it is specified otherwise.
+However, 99% has similar features and functions to 100% in the fact that it cleans and disinfects a variety of surfaces, evaporating off quickly.

 - Higher moisture content

-- Stays on surface longer, so it has time to kill bacteria
+- Stays on surfaces longer, so it has time to kill bacteria

 - Used as a rubbing alcohol for skin

-A common percentage is Isopropyl Alcohol 70%, which is the grade recommended for rubbing alcohol when applying it to the skin.
+Another common percentage is Isopropyl Alcohol 70%, which is the grade recommended for rubbing alcohol when applying it to the skin.
 The lower grade of Isopropyl Alcohol 70% means that it is not as harsh to the skin, but it is still effective.
-Also, the lower grade is great for getting rid of the bugs off the plants and also disinfecting as the water content mixed with the alcohol fights against growing viruses and fungus.
+The lower grade is also great for getting rid of bugs on plants as well as disinfecting as the water content mixed with the alcohol fights against growing viruses and fungus.

-The reason you would choose 70% over 100% when it comes to killing mealy bugs is because the higher moisture content in the rubbing alcohol means that it will stay on the bugs for longer, allowing it to work and kill the bugs.
+The reason you would choose 70% over 100% when it comes to killing mealy bugs is that the higher moisture content in the rubbing alcohol means that it will stay on the bugs for longer, allowing it to work over time and kill the bugs.

 So which one should you get?

-No matter what the percentage, Isopropyl Alcohol 100%, Isopropyl Alcohol 99% or Isopropyl Alcohol 70% are beneficial product to have in the workshop and household.
-The many uses it has makes it a handy product to have around.
-If you’re cleaning like electronics or disinfecting medical equipment get either the 100% or 99% and if you’re using it on the skin or spraying plants use 70% Isopropyl Alcohol.
-Depending on your application will impact of the percentage.
-If you need help feel free to give us a call on 02 4722 5060, and we will be happy to help out.
+No matter what the percentage, Isopropyl Alcohol 100%, Isopropyl Alcohol 99% or Isopropyl Alcohol 70% are beneficial products to have in any workplace or household.
+The amazing variety of uses it has makes it a handy product to have around.
+If you’re cleaning electronics, cleaning hard surfaces or disinfecting medical equipment get either 100% or 99%.
+If you’re using it as rubbing alcohol for the skin or spraying plants, use 70%.
+The required percentage will depend on your application, if you need help or have any questions feel free to give us a call on 02 4722 5060, and we will be happy to help out.